 Be sure to plan your flat roof extension design project properly.
 Determine the costs involved depending on the size of the roof and the material itself.
 When it comes to the roof material, get one that’s from a top manufacturer.
 Think about the durability, energy-efficiency, and environmental impact.

-Last but not least, hire a local and qualified roofing contractor.
-We, Ropa Roofing, build flat roofs for homes and buildings in Denver Colorado.
+Last but not least, hire a.
+We, Ropa Roofing, build flat roofs for homes and buildings.
 We specialize in EPDM, TPO, PVC, and Torch Down roofs.

 We’ll help you plan a successful flat roof extension.
 We’ll even give you ideas on how to make a flat roof more attractive.
 Perhaps you want a garden on your flat roof, skylights, or another feature.
 Let us know!
 Check out our completed projects.